diagrams/diagrams-doc/doc/cmdline.rst

 different than the default instance for `Diagram SVG R2`.

-We create a data structure to contain our new command-line options, along with a `Parseable` instance.
-In this case we just want a single `Bool` value:
+We create a data structure to contain our new command-line options, along with a `Parseable` instance for it.
+In this case we just want a single `Bool` value, corresponding to a new command-line switch ``--flipped`` along with an appropriate help message

 .. class:: lhs